xs2014/GetCleanData-pa/CodeBook.md

 * `test/y_test.txt` Test labels.

-### The following files are available for the train and test data.
-Their descriptions are equivalent.
+#### The following files are available for the train and test data:

 * `train/subject_train.txt` Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.